-Hardin County Schools will honor five graduates with Distinguished Alumni awards at a luncheon on Thursday, September 5, 2019 at the Hardin County Schools Early College and Career Center.
+Hardin County Schools honored five graduates with Distinguished Alumni awards at a luncheon on Thursday, September 5, 2019 at the Hardin County Schools Early College and Career Center.

 Here are this year’s honorees: